cryptoeconomicslab/ovm-plasma-chamber-spec/core-spec/index.md

 # L1 Adaptor Spec

 The main purpose of implementing L1 Adaptor is to support as many Layer 1 blockchains as possible as a mainchain.
-Our L2 Client can support new Layer 1 Blockchain by implementing L1 Adaptor.
+Our L2 Client support any Layer 1 blockchain that supports developing smart contract with enough function to implement L1 Adaptor.
-This section describes interface spec of L1 Adaptor.
+This section describes interfaces that must be implemented in L1 adaptors.

 - Coder
 - Wallet